pisyntor/PhenoLeaf-TS/docs/DATASET.md

 ## Growth stages

-Labels are derived automatically from the instance masks by counting unique leaf regions per frame:
+Labels are derived automatically from the instance masks by counting unique leaf regions per each frame:

 | Stage | Leaf count | Share |
 |-------|-----------|-------|